martinthomson/sdp-uks/draft-thomson-avtcore-sdp-uks.md

 create a shared secret or unique identifier that is used in a secondary protocol.

-If a secondary protocol uses the signaling channel then that protocol is vulnerable to attack if it bases anything on the TLS connection.
-The identity of the peer at the TLS layer is not necessarily the same as the identity of the signaling peer.
+If a secondary protocol uses the signaling channel with the assumption that the signaling and TLS peers are the same then that protocol is vulnerable to attack.
+The identity of the peer at the TLS layer is not guranteed to be the same as the identity of the signaling peer.

 It is important to note that multiple connections can be created within the same signaling session.
 An attacker can concatenate only part of a session, choosing